augo-augo/DTC-agent/README.md

 ### Phase I & II: Skill Mastery and "Boredom Trough" (~0k - 140k steps)

 The agent first masters basic skills like `wake_up`.
 Once mastered (~80k steps), the DTC "boredom" signal kicks in, and the agent *stops* performing the skill.
-This is not catastrophic forgetting; it is **graceful skill deprecation**.
+This is not catastrophic forgetting; it is **graceful skill deprecation** sustained by episodic rehearsal (dream seeding keeps the skill latent even while it is not actively practiced).

 ![Wake Up Achievement](data/wake_up.png)
 *Figure 2: The agent masters `wake_up` in early training, then abandons it as the competence reward drops to zero.*